eugeneandrienko/dotfiles/README.md

 After deployment do the next to install Vim plugins:
 * First, install Vundle plugin: `git clone https://github.com/gmarik/Vundle.vim.git ~/.vim/bundle/Vundle.vim`.
 * Second, in Vim execute `:BundleInstall command`.

+#### Emacs plugins installation

+Just run Emacs first time - it will install all necessary plugins itself

+#### File synchronization

+To work with file synchronization via rsync you need to have `sync` SSH-key with empty passphrase.
+This key should be added to remote server to rsync account into
+`~/.ssh/authorized_keys`.